-These tools can be used to guide decision making for service delivery to students who are Deaf or Hard of Hearing (DHH).
+These tools can be used to guide discussions regarding the unique needs of students who are Deaf or Hard of Hearing (DHH).

 Educational Impact Matrix

-This tool helps teams discuss appropriate service delivery times.
+This tool helps teams discuss student needs and possible support.

 Assessment Resource Guide